Great Roadside Attractions on Oahu

 Nothing says casual roadside stop in Hawaii like visiting an old sugar plantation town, as would be in the case in historic Kahuku.
 The sugar plantation days are long gone and the town is now better known for its locally grown shrimp.
 So it’s no surprise that there is a long line of food trucks serving this great tasting and locally sourced crustacean.
 Because they are so fresh, you won’t have to substitute quality for convenience in food truck establishments like Fumi’s Kahuku Shrimp, Giovanni’s Aloha Shrimp, Romy’s Kahuku Prawns and Shrimp and more.
 All serve up scrumptious portions of buttery, garlic-infused shrimp caught fresh daily.
 Here you’ll be licking your lips and asking for more.

 The North Shore includes famous surf spots such as Sunset Beach, the Banzai Pipeline and Chun’s Reef.
 Perhaps more importantly, this is where you can see huge waves during the winter season.
-But on other days, particularly when the surf is not up, you can also see an occasional honu or green sea turtle snoozing on the beach.
+But on other days when the surf is not up, you can also see a honu or green sea turtle snoozing on the beach.
 If you really want a good glimpse of these creatures, stop off at Laniakea Beach.
 It’s also called “turtle beach” by many because of its abundance of honu.
 Be respectful of these creatures and keep a fair distance as it is illegal to touch or come close to these turtles.

 If you still have time, you can visit Waimea Valley, located directly across beautiful Waimea Bay.
 It is a botanical garden and Hawaiian heritage park that features a beautiful waterfall.
 Before you hit the road again, stop in for a treat at Ted’s Bakery near Sunset Beach.
-And make sure you don’t leave the North Shore without visiting Matsumoto’s shave ice store.
+Also, make sure you don’t leave the North Shore without visiting Matsumoto’s shave ice store.